openenclave/openenclave/docs/Community/Governance.md

 Issue/PR Review Process
 -----------------------

-*Note(Aeva) section updated*

 The community strives to triage and respond to all incoming issues within one week.
-If you haven't heard anything by then, or an issue or PR is not getting any response within a resonable time after it is triaged, please feel free to remind us with a ping on the thread.
+If you haven't heard anything by then, or an issue or PR is not getting any response within a reasonable time after it is triaged, please feel free to remind us with a ping on the thread.

 Security issues should be reported through a separate channel, and